 The decor here is entirely comprised of nautical artifacts and decorations plucked right out of a Hemmingway novel.
 Stop by for a quick brunch or a full-course dinner.

 This quaint cantina is literally “on the water”.
 Take one too many steps off the patio and you’ll fall right in!
 They’re right across the street from Ripley’s Aquarium and make a great stop for some midday lunch or a special dinner celebration.

 This fun, themed restaurant wouldn’t seem too out of place on an episode of Gilligan’s Island.
-There’s bright color everywhere, open seating and plenty of shark puns to go around.
-They’re well-known here for their burgers and their “island fun” live music and events.
-A bit on the brighter, louder side of things most of the time, but well worth a visit, especially if you’ve got ki
+There’s bright color everywhere, open seating, and plenty of shark puns to go around.
+Landshark Bar and Grill is well-known for its burgers and their “island fun” live music and events.
+A bit on the brighter, louder side of things most of the time, but well worth a visit, especially if you’ve got kids.